 13. Eat Francesinha

-This is a Porto’s classic sandwich, that’s made of two tick pieces of toasted bread, veal or pork steak and different type of stuffed sausages, cold meats and melted cheese.
+This is a Porto’s classic sandwich, that’s made of two thick pieces of toasted bread, veal or pork steak and different type of stuffed sausages, cold meats, and melted cheese.
 The sauce is prepared with tomato, beer and piri-piri (very small spicy red pepper).
 According to Portuenses’ reviews, the best places to try francesinha are: Café Santiago and Yuko.
 Reservations are recommended.
 If you are interested in more traditional Portuguese dishes check this post of the blog.

 14. Casa Da Música – House of Music

-Compared to the rest of Porto, its architecture is quite modern.
-It was designed by the dutch architect Rem Koolhaas.
+Compared to the rest of the Porto, its architecture is quite modern.
+It was designed by the Dutch architect Rem Koolhaas.
 It was supposed to be finished in 2001 when Porto was designated European Culture Capital, but this didn’t happen until 2005.
 It instantly became a symbol of the city.
 It features the only concert hall in the world with two walls made entirely of glass.

 15. Have Dinner at Galeria de Paris Bar-Restaurant